racket/rhombus/rhombus/0000-rhombus.md

 The `def` form may or may not be a good idea.
 Some programmers may prefer the generality of `def`, while others may prefer the specificity of `val`, `fun`, and `expr.macro`.
-Some programmers may dislike that there's more than one way.
+Some programmers may dislike that there’s more than one way.
 But having `def` also makes it easier to have `let`.
 A `let` modifier that could be applied to any definition form creates a lot of extra complexity, because definitions can expand to multiple bindings, and